WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 It is recommended to use NeCTAR Ubuntu 22.04 LTS (Jammy) amd64 so that students can share documentation between projects and intakes.

+If you want to run a web server, it is recommended to use SSL and therefore you will need to enable 443 HTTPS access with 0.0.0.0/0 using CIRS.
+See [the Nectar SSH troubleshooting guide](https://support.ehelp.edu.au/support/solutions/articles/6000149723-troubleshooting-ssh-access-to-a-nectar-instance).

+We should also have a standard to setup a SSL web certificate.

 ## Is it OK for me to post on social media?

 Yes, but please read [the Social Media Policy for student interns](social_media_policy).